-Each fall, my wife Sandy and I head south from British Columbia in our RV to spend the winter in Arizona or California.
-Over the years, we’ve taken several routes south through Oregon.
+Each fall, my wife Sandy and I head south from British Columbia in our RV to spend the winter in Arizona.
+Over the years, we’ve taken several routes through Oregon.
 However, coastal highway 101, bordered by the Pacific Ocean to the west and the Oregon Coast Range to the east, is our favorite.
 We take our time, seldom traveling more than a couple of hours a day, to enjoy the breathtaking scenery and the many activities and attractions along the 360 miles from Astoria in the north to Brookings Harbor in the south.
-This article references just a few of the beautiful seaside communities that we visited during our trip south in the fall of 2019.
+This article references just a few of the beautiful seaside communities that we visited during the fall of 2019.

 For RVers, several practical considerations are worth noting: over 80 state parks and recreation areas dot the Oregon Coast, as well as numerous private RV parks suitable for big rigs; free overnight parking is available at a few casinos and big-box stores; and the absence of a sales tax in Oregon makes almost everything, including fuel, less expensive than in either Washington or California.

 Astoria, at the mouth of the Columbia River, is a port city reminiscent of a miniature San Francisco with rolling hills, a trolley car, boutiques, galleries, and upscale restaurants providing water views, where sea lions are often seen frolicking in the river.
 A prominent landmark is the Astoria-Megler Bridge, a 4-mile steel cantilever bridge that connects Washington and Oregon.
 This 200-foot-high structure allows freighters from around the world to access upstream ports, including Portland.